-MBRF signs MoU with Canadian University Dubai to promote exchange of knowledge
+MBRF Signs Mou With Canadian University Dubai To Promote Exchange Of Knowledge

-(MENAFN- Orient Planet Group) Dubai, UAE, 20 December 2024- The Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF) recently signed a Memorandum of Understanding (MoU) with Canadian University Dubai (CUD) to promote research collaboration and knowledge exchange, enhance institutional development, and bolster information networks through various knowledge events.
+(MENAFN- Dubai PR Network) Dubai, UAE, 20 December 2024 - The Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF) recently signed a Memorandum of Understanding (MoU) with Canadian University Dubai (CUD) to promote research collaboration and knowledge exchange, enhance institutional development, and bolster information networks through various knowledge events.

 The MoU was signed by His Excellency Jamal bin Huwaireb, CEO of MBRF, and Dr. Dima Jamali, Vice President University Advancement, CUD.